Policing Culture Changes with a Program Gaining National Attention

 “Our goal is to make this the national model for policing so communities feel protected and are not threatened by the presence of the police,” said Lisa Broderick, Executive Director of Police2Peace.
 “With this new national training platform, we are a lot closer to succeeding.”

 National attention is already being focused on the program.
-Called “Peace Officer: Realizing the True Purpose of Policing”, the training was awarded the National Certification Program Seal of Excellence by IADLEST, a national association of law enforcement standards and training managers and leaders whose primary focus is criminal justice standards and training.
+Called “Peace Officer: Realizing the True Purpose of Policing” was awarded the National Certification Program Seal of Excellence by IADLEST, a national association of law enforcement standards and training managers and leaders whose primary focus is criminal justice standards and training.

 “Through this virtual training platform every policing agency in the nation can receive training and certification in the mental model of ‘Peace Officer’ and I hope they do,” added Sheriff Lott.